-(a) The single security required to be lodged with the Minister by the licence holder for the purpose of ensuring the fulfilment by the licence holder of his obligations under the Exploration Licences described in the attached Schedule is extended to apply to this licence.

-(b) If the licence holder fails to fulfil any one or more of his obligations under this licence, then the sum of \$30,000.00 may be applied at the discretion of the Minister towards the cost of fulfilling such obligations.
-For the purpose of this clause the licence holder shall be deemed to have failed to fulfil the obligations of the licence if he fails to comply with any condition or provision hereof, any provision of the Act or regulations made thereunder or any condition or direction imposed or given pursuant to a condition or provision hereof or of any provision of the Act or regulations made thereunder.
+42. (a) A security in the sum of \$10,000 must be lodged with the Minister by the licence holder for the purpose of ensuring the fulfilment by the licence holder of his obligations under this licence.
+If the licence holder fails to fulfil any one or more of such obligations the said sum may be applied at the discretion of the Minister towards the cost of fulfilling such obligations.
+For the purpose of this clause the licence holder shall be deemed to have failed to fulfil the obligations of this licence if he fails to comply with any condition or provision hereof, any provision of the Act or regulations made thereunder or any condition or direction imposed or given pursuant to a condition or provision hereof or of any provision of the Act or regulations made thereunder.